openstack-archive/turbo-hipster/doc/source/intro.rst

 should be run against which projects.
 You can create a rule in Zuul for it to select jobs that require testing against a database.
 Turbo-hipster will then register as being able to complete that type of job.
-Gearman handles the connection between Zuul and Turbo-Hipster, recognizing when a job matches the rule, and passing it to turbo-hipster for testing.
+Gearman handles the connection between Zuul and turbo-hipster, recognizing when a job matches the rule, and passing it to turbo-hipster for testing.
 When turbo- hipster receives the patchset for the job, it creates a virtual environment to test it.
 The result of the test is sent back to Gearman as a json string, which contains links to compiled logfiles.

-The simplified workflow for Turbo-Hipster:
+The simplified workflow for turbo-hipster:

 1. Registers as a worker against Zuul's Gearman server
 2. Receives jobs from Zuul as they arrive
 3. Checks out the patchset
 4. Sets up a new virtual environment for testing
-5. Loads in a representative subset of the available datasets
+5. Loads a representative subset of the available datasets
 6. Runs the migration against each dataset, and checks the result
 7. Reports the results to Zuul, using the Gearman protocol